 United Ways undergo annual financial audits conducted by independent certified public accountants whose examination complies with generally accepted auditing standards.
-In addition, United Ways have developed comprehensive requirements for completion of audited financial statements to ensure consistency and transparency system-wide.
+In addition, United Ways have developed comprehensive requirements for the completion of audited financial statements to ensure consistency and transparency system-wide.
 These requirements are based on industry best practices and comport with generally accepted accounting principles.
 Smaller United Ways (with less than $100,000 in annual revenue) may undergo an independent financial review.

-Every three years, United Ways conduct self-assessments of their governance, financial management and impact in the community.
+Every three years, United Ways conduct self-assessments of their governance, financial management, and impact in the community.

 Public Reporting and Disclosure

 United Ways must file the IRS Form 990 in a timely manner and will provide the IRS Form 990 on their website, at their offices, or upon request.